-11 Archaeological Material
+Section 11 - Archaeological Material

-- 11.1 The museum will not acquire archaeological material (including excavated ceramics) in any case where the governing body or responsible officer has any suspicion that the circumstances of their recovery involved a failure to follow the appropriate legal procedures. - 11.2 In England, Wales and Northern Ireland the procedures include reporting finds to the landowner or occupier of the land and to the proper authorities in the case of possible treasure (i.e. the Coroner for Treasure) as set out in the Treasure Act 1996 (as amended by the Coroners & Justice Act 2009).
+- 11.1 The museum will not acquire archaeological material (including excavated ceramics) in any case where the governing body or responsible officer has any suspicion that the circumstances of their recovery involved a failure to follow the appropriate legal procedures. - 11.2 In England, Wales and Northern Ireland these procedures include reporting finds to the landowner or occupier of the land and to the proper authorities in the case of possible treasure (i.e. the Coroner for Treasure) as set out in the Treasure Act 1996 (as amended by the Coroners & Justice Act 2009 and Treasure (Designation) (Amendment) Order 2023).

-12. Exceptions
+Section 12 - Exceptions

-- 12.1 Any exceptions to the above clauses will only be because the museum is: - acting as an externally approved repository of last resort for material of local (UK) origin - acting with the permission of authorities with the requisite jurisdiction in the country of origin - 12.2 In these cases, the museum will be open and transparent in the way it makes decisions and will act only with the express consent of an appropriate outside authority.
+- 12.1 Any exceptions to the above clauses will only be because the museum is: - acting as an externally approved repository of last resort for material of local (UK) origin - acting with the permission of authorities with the requisite jurisdiction in the country of origin.

+In these cases, the museum will be open and transparent in the way it makes decisions and will act only with the express consent of an appropriate outside authority.
 The museum will document when these exceptions occur.

-13. Spoliation
+Section 13 - Spoliation